kasperjj/LazyJSONBenchmark/README.md

 # LazyJSONBenchmark

-A hacky benchmark test for LazyJSON.
+This repo contains a hacky benchmark test for LazyJSON for Java.
+You can find out more about LazyJSON at [https://github.com/doubledutch/LazyJSON](https://github.com/doubledutch/LazyJSON)

 All times referenced are in miliseconds.
 All tests were executed on a late 2013 13" macbook pro with a 2.4ghz core i5 cpu.
 If you have comments or suggestions for improvements to the benchmark, please reach out to me or file an issue here on github!

 ## SmallObject Tests